The devastating effects of discarded monofilament are felt on Bayou Drive and beyond.

 Hernando County is a great place to fish, with a mixture of fresh brackish water to the wide-open Gulf.
 Anglers can enjoy casting off at Jenkins Fishing Pier, Linda Pedersen Park and Bayport Park.
 These areas are also fantastic spots for nature photographers to capture those scenic sunsets and Great Egrets flying over the marshland.

 There is a favorite spot that I like to go to photograph.
-It’s a quiet little place with a variety of wading birds and pleasant early morning walkers and bicyclists.
+It’s a quiet little place with a variety of wading birds; pleasant for early morning walkers and bicyclists.
 This place is on Bayou Drive in Weeki Wachee, FL.

 You can take some great photographs of well-known residents like the Little Blue Heron, Anhinga, Double Crested Cormorant, Ospreys and one popular Great Blue Heron whom local fishermen have named Charlie.
 There is also a beautiful marsh inlet with a cluster of limestone rocks where many of these birds like to rest.